build-on-aws/building-reactjs-gen-ai-apps-with-amazon-bedrock-javascript-sdk/README.md

 import { BedrockAgentRuntimeClient} from "@aws-sdk/client-bedrock-agent-runtime"
 ```

-[Amazon  Bedrock](https://aws.amazon.com/bedrock/) is a fully managed service that offers a choice of high-performing foundation models (FMs) along with a broad set of capabilities that you need to build generative AI applications.
+[Amazon  Bedrock](https://aws.amazon.com/bedrock/) is a fully managed service that offers a choice of high-performing foundation models (FMs) along with a broad set of capabilities that you need to build and scale generative AI applications.

 ### To select Large Language Model